PRODOC and InDesign

 - If the ZIP file is smaller than 2MB, send it to us via email or our Contact form.

-- If the ZIP file is larger than 2MB or contains confidential files, send the file to us via ShareFile.
+- In case the ZIP file is larger than 2MB or contains confidential files, send the file to us via ShareFile.

 Carrying out the layout of the translated InDesign files yourself